 The minimum housing requirement for the period 1 April 2023 to 31 March 2040 for each designated neighbourhood areas is set out in appendix G of this plan.
 This provision accords with the spatial strategy of this local plan and which seeks to address the strategic housing needs of the district.
 The council has identified site allocations to meet the minimum housing requirement for each designated neighbourhood area in this plan.
 There is no need for the neighbourhood groups to repeat these allocations in their neighbourhood plans.
-Neighbourhood groups may choose to identify additional sites in their neighbourhood area to address their locally identified housing needs.
+Neighbourhood area to address their locally identified housing needs.